 It’s such a nice soft gold color that would help update as well as refresh all the worn spots on my cart.

 While the first coat cured, I went to work on updating the shelves.
 I ordered a custom cut piece of glass to replace the missing one, but had a fun idea for covering the pressed board pieces.
-This peel-n-stick repositionable wallpaper was fun to use on my vintage bookcase makeover that had a Boho vibe, so I chose to use it again.
+A peel-n-stick repositionable wallpaper that I used for a vintage bookcase makeover that had a Boho vibe, so I chose to use it again.

 It would give it the updated look I was after, plus super easy to remove if you ever want to change it up.
 This kind of wallpaper is changing the DIY world, I tell ya.
 I’ve used it on these past projects, including our son’s room, and we LOVE it!